mervatyo/authentication-workshop/walkthrough/step01.md

 #### 3. Handling and showing errors
-The third input in the register form is a confirm password input. what if the it's wrong ? then you will need to render the register page again with an error telling the user what we.
+The third input in the register form is a confirm password input. what if the it's wrong ? then you will need to render the register page again with an error telling the user what went wrong.

 Sub-tasks: